-- keep mobile phones and personal devices in a safe and secure place e.g. locked in a locker/drawer or cupboard during lesson time. - keep mobile phones and personal devices switched off or switched to 'silent' mode during lesson times. - ensure that Bluetooth or other forms of communication, such as 'airdrop', are hidden or disabled during lesson times. - not use personal devices during teaching periods, unless written permission has been given by the Headteacher such as in emergency circumstances. - ensure that any content bought onto site via mobile phones and personal devices are compatible with their professional role and our behaviour expectations.
+- keep mobile phones and personal devices in a safe and secure place e.g. locked in a locker/drawer or cupboard during lesson time. - keep mobile phones and personal devices switched off or switched to 'silent' mode during lesson times. - ensure that Bluetooth or other forms of communication, such as 'airdrop', are hidden or disabled during lesson times. - not use personal devices during teaching periods, unless written permission has been given by the Headteacher such as in emergency circumstances. - ensure that any content brought onto site via mobile phones and personal devices are compatible with their professional role and our behaviour expectations.

-Members of staff are only permitted to use their own personal phones or devices for contacting learners or parents and carers in exceptional circumstances with the permission of the Headteacher.
+Members of staff are not permitted to use their own personal phones or devices for contacting learners or parents and carers.

-• Any pre-existing relationships which could undermine this, will be discussed with the DSL and Headteacher.
+• Any pre-existing relationships which could undermine this will be discussed with the DSL and Headteacher.